ABHI080291/Terraform_By_Abhi/README.md

 **Key Advantages of Terraform:**

-1) Multi-Cloud Support.
+1) Multi-Cloud Support
-2) State Management.
+2) State Management
-3) Scalable Solution.
+3) Scalable Solution
-4) Remote State Management.
+4) Remote State Management

 **Which programming language is used in terraform ?**